 The B.S. degree in Agricultural Engineering is accredited by the Engineering Accreditation Commission of.

-Our program is consistently ranked among the top 10 programs, which benefits you, as your degree will be one of value to employers in the state, as well as nationally and internationally.
-As one of the nation's top programs, our students benefit from small class sizes and a focus on hands-on applications in and out of the classroom.
+Our program is consistently ranked among the top 10 programs nationally, which benefits you because your degree will be one of value to employers in the state, as well as nationally and internationally.
+Being part of one of the nation's top programs, our students benefit from small class sizes and a focus on hands-on applications in and out of the classroom.

-Within this major, our student choose one of our three primary areas of study — machine design, soil and water resources, or sensors and controls - providing additional skills and knowledge.
+Within this major, our students choose one of three primary areas of study — machine design, natural resources and irrigation engineering, or test engineering.
+All three provide additional skills and knowledge.

 Program Educational Objectives